apache/tvm/docs/langref/relay/expressions.rst

 Constants
 ~~~~~~~~~

-Relay programs can contain constant Tensor values.
+Relay programs can contain constant tensor values.
 This node represents
 a constant tensor value (see :py:mod:~tvm.relay.Value for more details).
 The constants are represented as :py:class:`~tvm.NDArray`, allowing us to utilize
 TVM operators for constant evaluation.